- Posted by Manuel Padial Pérez

 Mil-Std-883 Method 2003 employs the Dip and Look Method, requiring the following equipment:

-- Enough size solder pot that can maintain solder at a specified temperature.
+- A solder pot to maintain solder at a specified temperature.

 - A steam aging equipment for ‘aging’ the samples prior to testing

-- A dipping mechanism capable of controlling the rates of immersion and emersion, as well as dwell time, of the terminations.
+- A dipping mechanism capable of controlling the rates of immersion and emersion and dwell time of the terminations.

-- Microscopy system that facilitates the external visual inspection at a minimum magnification of 10X.
+- A microscopy system to facilitate the external visual inspection at a minimum magnification of 10X.